thanos1983/Python2-Dango-REST-API/README.md

 # Python2-Dango-REST-API
 Minor API test implementation using Django REST Framework

-Sample of usefull commands to test the fuctionality of the API with curl.
+Sample of useful commands to test the functionality of the API with curl.

 GET